grafana/grafana-operator/docs/docs/dashboards.md

 ## Custom folders

-If you want to add a dashboard to a specific folder you can do that through.
+In a standard scenario, the operator would use the namespace a CR is deployed to as a folder name in grafana. `folder` field can be used to set a custom folder name:

 ```yaml
 apiVersion: grafana.integreatly.org/v1beta1